-During the prior fiscal year, the District entered into a settlement agreement with a new Landowner, INA Group, LLC ("INA") whereby INA would pay the District for a portion of the past due assessments on the lots owned and make the delinquent assessments on such lots current.
+During a prior fiscal year, the District entered into a settlement agreement with a new Landowner, INA Group, LLC ("INA") whereby INA would pay the District for a portion of the past due assessments on the lots owned and make the delinquent assessments on such lots current.
 Pursuant to the agreement, the District is to collect delinquent assessments for the 1999C, 2005 debt service funds and the general fund in the amounts of \$102,239, \$314,901, and \$96,174, respectively.
 In addition, the District is to collect an additional \$1,281,966 for unpaid principal and interest on the District's Bonds.
-The agreement provides for INA to pay O & M assessments on the 411 units beginning with the current fiscal year.
-The amounts were collected during the current year.
+The agreement provides for INA to pay O & M assessments on the 411 units beginning with October 1, 2021.
+All requirements of the agreement were current as of September 30, 2023.